Amazing Grace (1974 film)

 Amazing Grace is a 1974 American comedy film directed by Stan Lathan and starring Moms Mabley and Moses Gunn.
 The film's title is a play on words based on the name of the Christian hymn "Amazing Grace".

 Plot

-Grace (Moms Mabley) is a widow who influences the local mayoral election in Baltimore, Maryland, after she discovers her somewhat slow-witted neighbor Welton J. Waters (Moses Gunn) is being used to run for mayor by shady politicians and the incumbent mayor to further his own self-serving reelection efforts.
+Grace (Moms Mabley) is a widow who influences the local mayoral election in Baltimore, Maryland after discovering that her somewhat slow-witted neighbor, Welton J. Waters (Moses Gunn), is being used to run for mayor by shady politicians and the incumbent mayor to further his own self-serving reelection efforts.

-Grace knows the politicians have no interest in the betterment of the neighborhood and are only interested in getting their hands on the money that comes into it.
-She organizes some of the people in the community, and together they devise a plan to thwart the crooked politician’s schemes.
+Grace understands that these politicians have no interest in the betterment of the neighborhood and are only focused on getting their hands on the money that comes into it.
+She organizes some of the people in the community, and together they devise a plan to thwart the crooked politicians' schemes.